DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel local-to-global fusion network with bi-directional structure alignment for visual-LiDAR odometry.
-A clustering-based local fusion module is designed for providing fine-grained multi-modal feature exchange.
+In this paper, we propose a novel local-to-global fusion network with the bi-directional structure alignment for visual-LiDAR odometry.
+A clustering-based local fusion module is designed to provide fine-grained multi-modal feature exchange.
 Furthermore, an adaptive global fusion is designed to achieve global information interaction.
 Comprehensive experiments show that our DVLO achieves state-of-the-art performance in terms of both accuracy and efficiency.
 Our fusion module can also serve as a rather generic fusion strategy, which generalizes well onto the multi-modal scene flow estimation task.
-We leave the generalization on more multi-modal tasks for the future work.
+We leave the generalization experiments on more multi-modal tasks for future work.